Trump wildlife protection board stuffed with trophy hunters

 One appointee co-owns a private New York hunting preserve with Trump's adult sons.
 The oldest son, Donald Trump Jr., drew the ire of animal rights activists after a 2011 photo emerged of him holding a bloody knife and the severed tail of an elephant he killed in Zimbabwe.

-The first meeting of the International Wildlife Conservation Council was scheduled for Friday.
+The first meeting of the International Wildlife Conservation Council was scheduled for Friday at the Interior Department's headquarters in Washington.
+Council members aren't being paid a salary, though the department has budgeted $250,000 in taxpayer funds for travel expenses, staff time and other costs.

 Trump has decried big-game hunting as a "horror show" in tweets.
 But under Zinke, a former Montana congressman who is an avid hunter, the Fish and Wildlife Service has quietly moved to reverse Obama-era restrictions on bringing trophies from African lions and elephants into the United States.